Costa Concordia sinking leaves other cruise ship passengers alarmed — and out of luck

 Travel insurance might help the Concordia’s survivors recover some of their lost property and pay for the expense of their interrupted vacation.
 But only the most expensive policy, known as “cancel for any reason” insurance, would have allowed a passenger such as Westbrook to get a refund.
 (And read the policy carefully — some “cancel for any reason” policies offer only a percentage of your money back.)

 Westbrook says her friends have advised her to stop worrying.
-After all, her vacation is taking place half a world away and on a different cruise line, even if it’s owned by the same company.
+After all, her vacation is happening half a world away on a different cruise line, even though it’s owned by the same company.
 But she says it’s difficult, although “it looks like I don’t have much of a choice.”

 It’s too bad the survivors had to wait until the Concordia sank before they discovered that they have few rights of redress.
 And too bad it took a maritime disaster to reveal to other cruise passengers that they have virtually the same problem.